Qualytics/userguide/docs/add-datastores/databricks.md

 | 4️.   | Toggle Button for using an existing connection   | Toggle ON to reuse credentials from an existing connection; Toggle OFF to create a new enrichment from scratch. |
 | 5️.   | Connector                                        | Select a datastore connector as **Databricks** from the dropdown list.                         |

-### Option I: Create a new Enrichment Datastore with a new Connection
+### Option I: Create an Enrichment Datastore with a new Connection

 If the toggles for **Use an existing enrichment datastore** and **Use an existing connection** are turned off, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.